TheNomanAhmed/website/README.md

 ﻿# website
 This is my latest website
-This code is freely available and can be used for commercial purposes.
+This code is freely available and can be used for commercial purposes..